KannonZenetism/zenetism-field-physics/zenetism/mpx/emptiness-luminosity-and-the-bifurcal-limit.md

 The refined Buddhist reconciliation of emptiness and luminosity may be read as structurally adjacent to L₀ Bifurcal Coherence.

-Emptiness corresponds to the Aionic pole: stillness, zero, non-reification, apophatic containment.
+Emptiness corresponds to the Aionic root: stillness, zero, non-reification, apophatic containment.

-Luminosity, in its Khaonic aspect, corresponds to the Khaonic pole: expressive fullness, spontaneous presence, emanative articulation.
+Luminosity, in its Khaonic aspect, corresponds to the Khaonic root: expressive fullness, spontaneous presence, emanative articulation.

 Bifurcal Coherence is the ⚫ Aion / ♾ Khaon co-coherence at L₀ — not an Aion / Theon pairing.
 Luminosity's Theonic content — clarity, wisdom, awakened knowing — belongs to L₅, and reading it into the L₀ articulation is layer conflation: structurally real functions from distinct strata compressed into a single station.